 People told us that the service responded to their needs and concerns.
 Comments included, "I only have to mention a problem and it's dealt with," and "We can talk to staff at any time, about anything."
-We were told that activities were always available if they wanted them, and people could choose what they did every day.
-Staff told us, "We have a dedicated activity team and try to ensure that people do something that is meaningful."
-One person told us they enjoyed the garden when it was nice weather and another said "I go out with my friend and staff support me."
+We were told that special events were planned and enjoyed.
+One person told us they enjoyed the garden when it was nice weather and another said, "I go out with my friend and staff support me."
 We were also told, "I have recently had problems with my health and staff immediately took care of it."

-People received care which was personalised to reflect their needs, wishes and aspirations.
+People told us they received care which was personalised to reflect their needs, wishes and aspirations.
 Care records showed that a detailed assessment had taken place and that people were involved in the initial drawing up of their care plan.
 They provided detailed information for staff on how to deliver peoples' care.
 For example, information was found in care plans about personal care and physical well-being, communication, mobility and dexterity.

 We were told care plans were reviewed monthly or when people's needs had changed.
 This was to ensure that people's care plans always remained current.
-Work was being undertaken to improve care documentation, and the provider confirmed that staff were to receive training in care planning.
+Work was being undertaken to improve care documentation, and the acting manager confirmed that staff receive training in care planning and documentation recording.
 The daily handover was very thorough and gave all staff the opportunity to discuss peoples care.
 Daily records provided information for each person, staff could see at a glance, for example how people were feeling and what they had eaten.
 For people who were on continuous bed rest, staff documented all interactions.
-This ensured that the care was person and not task based.
+However we could not find the rationale recorded within documentation as to the reasons people remained on continuous bed rest.
+There was no specific individual risk assessment that identified that this action was for the benefit of their health and well-being.
+There was no evidence that this had been discussed with health professionals or taken forward to be considered as a best interest decision.
+This was an area that required improvement.